Yusuboy/revenue-forecasting/User instructions.md

 -   Browse to the *Forecast* tab.
 This will use *data.csv* to train models (Multiplicative and Run rate) and produces 12 month forecast per each model.
 -   On top you can see 12 month forecast per each model (Multiplicative and Run rate).
 Green cell indicates that this value will be used when calculating total forecast per month per location (at the bottom).

+Note: If forecasts provided by both models differ significantly from each others it may be wise to consider possible explanations for that.

 ## T&M Forecast adjustments
 -   You can add adjustments to forecast per month per location based on your better knowledge.
 Red indicates that a cell has been activated in order to manipulate its value.
 -   You can add additional revenue components from bottom by clicking *Add Revenue Row*.
 This will create a new row that will be used in calculating total revenue forecast.